-In mixed media courses, you participate in classes that combine delivery technologies, including conference calling, CDs and DVDs, print materials, and laboratory kits.
+In mixed media courses, you participate in classes that combine delivery technologies, including conference calling, CDs and DVDs, and print materials.
 Media materials (DVDs or CDs) are checked out and mailed to you automatically from the Rio Library once all course tuition and fees have been paid.
 These materials must be returned to the library when you complete your course.

 In print-based courses, you use textbooks, course packets and supplemental readings in your classes.
-Required assignments will be submitted via mail or fax.
-Course materials may be printed from the web or at a local Kinko's print shop.
-Visit www.fedex.com or call 1-800-2KINKOS for the nearest FedEx office location.
+Required assignments will be submitted via mail, fax, or using the drop box outside the main Rio Tower.
+Course materials may be printed from the web or at a local FedEx office location.
+Visit www.fedex.com or call 1-800-463-3339 for the nearest FedEx office location.